hcraveiro/Home-Assistant-FusionSolar-App/README.md

 The inverter is exposed as a dedicated Home Assistant device.

-The following sensors are fetched directly from the inverter device and require the inverter to be reachable through the API:
+The following sensors are fetched from FusionSolar frontend device endpoints when available:

 - Inverter Grid Voltage (V)
 - Inverter Grid Current (A, phase A on 3-phase systems)